 What Are Fossil Fuels?

-When someone says the word “fossil fuel,” most of us think of the classic fossil fuels that are used to power 60% of our energy mix—oil, natural gas, and coal.
-But many people do not know a whole lot about fossil fuels other than that burning them as an energy source is harming the environment, our health, and speeding up climate change.
+When someone says the word “fossil fuel,” most of us think of the classic use of fossil fuels to power 60% of our energy mix—oil, natural gas, and coal.
+But many people do not know a whole lot about fossil fuels other than that burning of fossil fuels as an energy source is harming the environment, and our health, and speeding up climate change.
 Where do fossil fuels come from?
 How are they extracted?
 What makes something a renewable energy source?
-This article provides an overview of different energy sources and dives into these questions, and more.
+This article provides an overview of different energy sources dives into these questions, and more.

 After plants and animals die, they decompose and are gradually buried by layers of rock and sediments, eventually becoming fossil fuels.
 It takes millions of years for fossil fuels to develop into their usable form.
-The fossil fuels we are burning today to power our cars and homes began forming before dinosaurs ruled the Earth.
+The fossil fuels we are burning today to power our cars, homes, and fossil fuel industry began forming before dinosaurs ruled the Earth.
 A combination of organic matter is present, how long it was buried, and the temperature and pressure conditions depend on what different types of fossil fuels can form.

 Oil